5 Steps to the Best Post-Match SOAP Preparation (2023)

 Review, update, and/or add to your applications materials.

 - Letters of Recommendation (LoRs) – If you didn’t receive many interviews, there may have been a problem with your LoRs.
 Consider getting fresh LoRs, preferably from US Clinical Experience — make sure they are specialty-specific to the specialties you may be applying to in the Post-Match.
 Residency Experts can help you edit and optimize your LoRs!
 You can also check out our helpful tips by reading Your Complete Residency Letter of Recommendation Guide.

 - Personal Statement – If your Personal Statement was generic, or you did not receive professional assistance, your Personal Statement could have cost you some interviews.
 Just like with LoRs, make sure your statement is fresh, unique, and specialty-specific.

 - Contact Information – Make sure your contact information is up-to-date and reliable.
-You don’t want programs calling you and your phone number is out of service or you have no voicemail.
+You don’t want programs calling you and find that your phone number is out of service, or you have no voicemail.

 Start preparing to pick the right programs when the Unfilled Programs List is released.

-- Remember, you will only be allowed 45 applications total; each program you choose to apply to should be GOLD
+- Remember, you will only be allowed 45 applications total; each program you choose to apply to should be a good pick

 - Use Electronic Residency during the Post-Match to instantly find out if you qualify for a program’s requirements within the first SOAP hour

 By following this advice, you will be well ahead of the curve for Post-Match SOAP preparation.
 Although it is not what anyone is looking forward to, knowing you have the tools and professional assistance to succeed is vital.

 We hope you’ve found this article insightful and are happy to answer any questions you may have about the Post-Match SOAP.
 Simply email us at email@example.com.